 Charles Bernard Morland was born in Canada on the 12th November 1866.
 His father was Thomas Morland a Manufacturing Engineer in Montreal.
 Thomas Morland had emigrated to Canada as a young man and played an important part in the construction of the Canadian Pacific Railway.
 A widower, he married Helen Elizabeth Servante a spinster on the 13th August 1863.
 Charles had three brothers, Henry born in 1864, Thomas Lethbridge Napier born on the 9th August 1865 and Servante born on the 20th June 1869.
 Helen also died on the 20th June 1869, obviously in childbirth.
 Thomas Morland himself died on the 26th May 1870.

-in 1871 all four described as Grandsons were living at 16 St. Lawrence, Portsea, Portsmouth with Lieutenant General Henry Servante (75) Royal Engineers (Retired) and his wife Anne (70) she also being born in Canada.
+The four boys were sent to England to live with their Grandparents and in 1871 all four described as Grandsons were living at 16 St. Lawrence, Portsea, Portsmouth with Lieutenant General Henry Servante (75) Royal Engineers (Retired) and his wife Anne (70) she also being born in Canada.
 On the 20th April 1870, Lieutenant General Henry Servante had been appointed to be Colonel Commandant of the Corps of the Royal Engineers

 In 1881 Charles and Servante (both scholars) were living at 13 Portland Terrace Portsea Hampshire with an uncle Rear Admiral Bridgeman Lethbridge (on the Royal Navy Active List), he being born in New South Wales.